Exploring Gradient Subspaces: Addressing and Overcoming LoRA's Limitations in Federated Fine-Tuning of Large Language Models: Methodology

 The Gaussian initialized LoRA matrix $\boldsymbol{A}$ is frozen for all the clients.
 Essentially, aggregation happens for the zero initialized LoRA matrices $\boldsymbol{B}_i \forall i \in \left\{1,2,...,N \right\}$. \begin{theorem} For a convex loss $\mathcal{L}$, let $\boldsymbol{\Delta W^*} \in \mathbb{R}^{d \times k}$ be the optimal LoRA parameter matrix, $\alpha$ be the learning rate and $\boldsymbol{A_0} \in \mathbb{R}^{r \times k}$ be a Gaussian initialized random matrix, where $r \ll \text{min}(d,k)$ and the L2 norm of the gradient to be bounded (i.e. $\left\| \boldsymbol{\nabla_W \mathcal{L}^{(i)}(\Delta W)} \right\|_2 \le D$).
 The excess risk ($\left| \mathcal{L}(\boldsymbol{\Delta W_{agg}}) - \mathcal{L}(\boldsymbol{\Delta W^*}) \right|$) bounds for the FFA-LoRA framework, involving $N$ clients and $S$ global aggregation steps having occured every $t_{agg}$ local training iterations, can be expressed as follows:

-Here, $\boldsymbol{\Delta W^*}$ is hypothetically the most optimal LoRA adapter matrix and $c$ is a constant scalar. \end{theorem} Theorem 1 is important for our analysis as it relates to the excess risk bounds and shows that it has quadratic upper bounds with respect to the number of clients ($N$), number of global FedAvg steps ($S$) and number of local training iterations between two global FedAvg steps ($t_{agg}$).
-This shows that the model trained using the FFA-LoRA framework keeps deviating from the optimal hypothesis as the number of FedAvg steps increases and thus is unstable.
-It struggles to capture the overall data distribution across all the clients and performs poorly in generalizing over the unseen data samples due to this divergence.
+Here, $\boldsymbol{\Delta W^*}$ is hypothetically the most optimal LoRA adapter matrix and $c$ is a constant scalar. \end{theorem}

+Theorem 1 is crucial to our analysis as it demonstrates that the excess risk bounds for FFA-LoRA are upper-bounded by an expression that increases with each FedAvg global aggregation step $S$.
+This indicates that models trained using the FFA-LoRA framework progressively deviate from the optimal hypothesis as the number of FedAvg steps increases, leading to instability.
+Consequently, due to this divergence, the model struggles to capture the overall data distribution across all clients, resulting in poor generalization over unseen data samples.
+We refer to the supplementary material for the proofs and detailed discussions on the theorem.